Sonukr/react-gitbook/lectures/03-router/04-dentist-exercise.md

 Let's set up a new React project and install **React Router**.
 > Remember to stop the React project you currently have running!

-Since React Router is a third-party library we'll need to use to download React Router and save it as a dependency in our project.
+Since React Router is a third-party library, we'll need to use to download React Router and save it as a dependency in our project.

 In your Terminal, enter: